apache/solr/README.md

 ## Developer Documentation

- Learn more about developing Solr by reading through the developer docs in [./dev-docs](./dev-docs) source tree or building Solr from source [./dev-docs/solr-source-code.adoc](./dev-docs/solr-source-code.adoc)
+Learn more about developing Solr by reading through the developer docs in [./dev-docs](./dev-docs) source tree or building Solr from source in [./dev-docs/solr-source-code.adoc](./dev-docs/solr-source-code.adoc)

 ### Quickstart